 - You and the other drivers involved can work it out fairly, without involving attorneys

 - Your insurance company will make sure you recover the compensation you are entitled to

 - You can only claim for injuries you report immediately following an accident

 As you can probably tell from these lists, Los Angeles car accidents are rarely straightforward.
 One thing that always applies is that you should seek expert legal representation from a Los Angeles car accident attorney as soon as possible.
 If you try to go it alone, trusting your insurance company to decide on the compensation you deserve, chances are you will leave yourself out of pocket.
-An experienced car accident attorney from the Law Offices of Howard Craig Kornberg is ready and waiting to harness years of relevant legal experience into helping you get the best possible outcome from your case.
+An experienced attorney from the Law Offices of Howard Craig Kornberg is ready and waiting to harness years of relevant legal experience into helping you get the best possible outcome from your case.